M.S.W. - Master of Social Work

 The MSW provides the opportunity to serve others beyond the BSW level.
 All social workers are passionate with regard to social justice.
 With the MSW degree, social workers can carry that passion to the classroom through teaching, as well as, positions in school social work, the mental health community, and positions with the criminal justice field.

 Since 1985 the Bachelor of Social Work Program has been fully committed to the essential beliefs and values representative of Limestone University as a liberal arts institution.
 This heritage is the foundation for the Master of Social Work (MSW) degree program at Limestone University.
-This program is currently under candidacy with the Council on Social Work Education (CSWE).
-When the program completes the developmental work required by CSWE the program will be accredited.
-Course work for accepted students will begin in the fall of 2020.
+This program is accredited with the Council on Social Work Education (CSWE).
 The MSW program will have as a specialization, Advanced Generalist Practice in Mental Health.
-Students are required to develop competency in areas specific to the nine core competencies sited by the Council on Social Work Education (CSWE).
-Students are expected to excel in written and oral presentation, to demonstrate competency in the development of professional and ethical practice, to engage in effective practice with differences and diversity, and to promote social and economic justice through client advocacy.
+Students are required to develop competency in areas specific to the nine core competencies cited by the Council on Social Work Education (CSWE).
+Students are expected to excel in written and oral presentations, to demonstrate competency in the development of professional and ethical practice, to engage in effective practice with differences and diversity, and to promote social and economic justice through client advocacy.
 Further, the program’s mission is to prepare students who can demonstrate, through practice, knowledge of the professional self, appropriate social work values, ethics, and interpersonal skills to improve quality of life and affect social change.
 These practice skills and competencies will be applied especially in practice with those members of society identified as marginalized, at risk, or forgotten.
 Lastly, the program promotes and supports the organizational belief and value of intellectual maturity, respect for the individual’s culture and professional self-awareness.

 1. To prepare students with a (BSW) Degree in Social Work from a CSWE accredited college or university program, for employment as an advanced generalist social worker.
 The mission of the MSW Program is to educate students to become competent advanced practice social workers.
 Further, to train students to utilize critical thinking skills to assess the influence of multiple and interlocking personal, structural, and societal systems of power on marginalized populations while in the process of treatment planning.
 The program incorporates the use of advanced social work theories and methodologies for culturally relevant assessment, intervention, and evaluation at multiple levels of complexity.
 Theories are examined across these systems and tested in field placement in order to promote human and social wellbeing.
 The use of an empowerment practice affirms the strengths and capabilities of people, values human diversity, and promotes social justice.